- Home/

 Our Take

-Apex Trader Funding received an 82 out of 100 score because its futures evaluation structure prioritizes capital protection and trader discipline, but traders must fully understand how live trailing drawdown interacts with unrealized profits during volatile CME sessions.
+Apex Trader Funding received a 74 out of 100 score because its futures evaluation structure prioritizes payout velocity and multi-account scaling, but traders must understand that the trailing drawdown includes unrealized equity and demands strict profit-locking discipline.

 Who This Futures Firm Is For (and Not For)